RabchikEngineer/getcource_downloader/README.md

 `pip install -r requirements.txt`

+2. Run `py downloader.py` or `./downloader.py`(doesn't work with venv)\
+to create necessary dirs

+## 2. Manual downloading

-2. Put your files to the `links` directory (try firstly 3 or create if missing)
+1. Put your playlist files to the `output` directory (create if missing)\

-3. Run "py downloader.py"

-4. Get your videos from the `videos` directory
+or in some subdirectory

+2. Run `downloader`

+3. Your videos will be placed along with playlist files

-## 2. Automatically gather playlist files
+## 3. Automatically gather playlist files, videos, and html

 1. Set up your browser proxy settings to `127.0.0.1:8080`\
 (you can change that in the `proxy.sh` file)

-2. Start the `proxy.sh` script in the terminal
+2. Run `./proxy.sh` in the terminal

 3. Browse the pages, and start playing the video on each.\
-the files will appear directly in the `links` directory
+Data saved to `output` dir.\
+Script will create subdirs named the same as lesson title on page\
+You can toggle html downloading in the `config.json`

 4. If not, check for the match URLs in `config.json`

+5. Run `downloader` to download videos.
+It will find links automatically

-## 3. Current issues and notes
+## 4. Current issues and notes

 1. Since video is downloaded by chunks, each chunk may cause data loss.\
 As a result we have randomly appeared distortions.
 It appears on +- 20% of chunk's junctions

-2. ~~We still have to download the M3U files by hands from the browser console~~\
-partially works, but improvements about recognition of lesson name are required
+2. The match URLs seems not to be universal, improvements are accepted